orris27/PCN-with-Local-Recurrent-Processing/README.md

 ### CIFAR10

+For PCN, "94.39 (94.77)" means the reported accuracy in paper is 94.39, while 94.77 is the accuracy obtained by running their codes.

 | Setting                            | Acc1  | Acc2  | Acc3          |
 | ---------------------------------- | ----- | ----- | ------------- |